- 25 Nov 2022

 Editing a custom filter

-You can edit the custom filters as per your requirement.
+You can edit the custom filters as per your requirements.

 - Go to Content tools → Bulk operations, and the Bulk operations overview page appears